Chances are pretty good that you already have some of the basic picture framing tools needed to make beautiful frames.

 If they are off, even slightly, you've got trouble!

-The bottom line is this, a table saw is number one when it comes to picture framing tools you need.
+The bottom line is this, a table saw is number one when it comes to making your own picture frames.
+You can complete every step required, from cutting to width and length, to cutting rabbets and profiles and, finally, to cutting miter joints.
 If you have one you don't really need any other tools.

-If you have a router, you can take making picture frames to a new level.
+If you have a miter saw it can be dedicated to cutting miter joints.
+If you have router, you can take making picture frames to a new level with fancy and creative profiles and designs.

 Have a question or a comment?
 This space is for you!
 Leave it in the box below.